OGC Op. No. 09-04-12

 The Office of General Counsel issued the following opinion on April 22, 2009, representing the position of the New York State Insurance Department.

-Re: Accident and Health Insurance and Work-related Injury
+RE: Accident and Health Insurance and Work-related Injury

-After acceptance by all necessary parties of a New York Workers’ Compensation Law
+After acceptance by all necessary parties of a New York Workers’ Compensation Law § 32 (McKinney Supp.
+2009) lump-sum waiver agreement, is the insured’s health insurance plan obligated to pay future medical expenses arising from the insured’s original injury?

 It depends on the specific language of the policy.
 Section 52.16(c)(8) of 11 NYCRR 52 (Regulation 62) permits a health insurer to exclude benefits provided under a workers’ compensation policy.